 Two clusters of suspected food poisoning cases investigated

-The first cluster involved five females aged from 26 to 28 who developed abdominal pain, diarrhoea, vomiting and nausea about three to four hours after consuming food in a restaurant in Tung Chung on November 28.
-All of them sought medical treatment but did not require hospitalisation.
-All the affected are currently in stable condition.
+The first cluster involved four males and one female, aged 26 to 27, who developed abdominal pain, diarrhoea and fever about 12 to 26 hours after consuming food in a restaurant in Tsuen Wan on October 1.
+Three of them sought medical treatment and did not require hospitalisation.

-The second group involved two males and three females aged from one to 38.
-They developed similar symptoms about three to four hours after eating in the same restaurant on December 4.
-One of them sought medical treatment and no hospitalisation was required.
-All of them are in stable condition.
+The second group involved three males and three females, aged 15 to 50, who developed abdominal pain, nausea, vomiting, diarrhea and fever 13 to 67 hours after eating food in the same restaurant on the same day.
+Four of them sought medical treatment.
+No hospitalisation was required.

 Members of the public are reminded to observe good personal, food and environmental hygiene at all times to prevent food-borne diseases.
 When dining out: